-During the spring semester, you should begin work on your written proposal, and if you have not already done so, choose the two final members of your thesis committee.
-Since the composition of the thesis committee has to be approved by both the department and the graduate school, you should discuss the composition of the thesis committee with both your PI and the DGS and submit the tentative list of thesis committee.
+During the spring semester of Year 2, you should begin work on your written proposal, and if you have not already done so, choose the two final members of your thesis committee.
+Since the composition of the thesis committee has to be approved by both the department and the graduate school, you should discuss the composition of the thesis committee with both your PI and the DGS and submit the tentative list of thesis committee members to the department well in advance of your first meeting with your full committee.

 Plan to have at least one meeting with your committee prior to the meeting in which you will defend your thesis proposal, as this will allow you to collect preliminary feedback on your project before you defend your proposal to your committee.
 (See pp. 13-15 and Appendix I for details on the thesis proposal.)